Communication Options While Travelling Australia

 The speed of free Wi-Fi is often quite slow, but if you’re only needing to send an email or two, or check social media, it may do the job.

 Heaps of community centres and fast food restaurants provide free internet.
-Camping grounds and tourist parks are another option, with access to internet services sometimes included in the overnight rates, whilst others allow access for a small fee.
-We include details of campground Wi-Fi options in our campsite reviews here.
+Camping and tourist parks are another option, with access to internet services sometimes included in the overnight rates, whilst others allow access for a small fee.
+We include details of campground Wi-Fi options in our campsite reviews here, although we do frequent a lot of camping grounds too, which are less inclined to have free Wi-Fi when compared to the caravan parks.

 We want to be clear on one thing before we go into what data plans we use: our family use a lot more data than most people will need.
 Our businesses require us to upload and download a large amount of videos and images, and most families won’t need nearly this much data.

 Our preferred provider is Telstra.
 It is more expensive than Optus, but it offers us a bigger network, faster speeds, and the most reliability.
 We have three different voice and data packages through Telstra, and a few data only sim cards which allows us to data share between the family.
-We recently upgraded from 600GB a month to 945GB.
+In 2021 we upgraded from 600GB a month to 945GB and are still using this now.
 Whilst we have never used that full amount, we did find we were occasionally going over 600GB.

-Our Telstra data is packaged with our three iPhones and paid monthly, with one phone solely used for the children to make and receive calls from their teachers.
+Our Telstra data is packaged with our three iPhones and paid monthly on a 24 month plan through our business, with one phone solely used for the children to make and receive calls from their teachers.
 We each have iPads too, but the kids do not have data with these, just Wi-Fi.

-In addition to our Telstra data, we also have an Optus One Sim Plan that we got on an introductory offer of 500GB at $65 a month, which then goes up to $119 a month after the offer ends.
+In addition to our Telstra data, we also have two Optus One Sim Plans that we got on an introductory offer of 500GB at $65 a month, which then goes up to $119 a month after the offer ends.
 We pay month by month and can cancel anytime.
-We use this Optus data via our Wi-Fi dongle, which we will go into more detail about below.
+We gave one of these to our daughter Zali who is now at school in Wollongong, and we kept one which we use in our Out There Internet, which we will go into more detail about below.

 There are also smaller mobile providers available that work on the Telstra network; these are known as Telstra MVNOs (Mobile Virtual Network Operators).
 It’s important to be aware however, that they don’t always have access to all Telstra towers.
 While this might be fine for larger Australian towns, if you are planning on visiting regional areas it will pay to research your provider before signing the dotted line.